We’ve updated this website’s privacy notice to reflect a new data privacy law – the General Data Protection Regulation, or GDPR.

 We will retain your personal information collected on the Site for the period necessary to fulfil the purposes outlined in this Privacy Notice unless a longer retention period is required or permitted by law.

-Where you have purchased an OwlDetect subscription please see the Privacy Notice contained within your OwlDetect terms and conditions for a description of how long we will retain your data.
+Where you have an OwlDetect subscription please see the Privacy Notice contained within your OwlDetect Terms for a description of how long we will retain your data.

 Under certain circumstances, by law you have the right to: